 Some warmth is common following knee replacement surgery but should subside within four to six weeks.
 Warmth after this point or in combination with other symptoms may suggest a failed knee implant and necessitate revision surgery.

 In addition to revision surgery, problems that may be related to a defective knee replacement system include bone loss, infection, and severe tissue damage.
 These things may not be repairable through revision surgery and could result in a lifetime of discomfort and limited mobility.
 The experienced defective medical device attorneys at GoldenbergLaw are here to help men and women injured through faulty knee replacement systems.
-Call us at 612-436-5026 for a free and informative consultation.
+Contact us to schedule a free consultation and learn more.

 GoldenbergLaw is located in Minneapolis.
 We represent clients throughout the nation.